trizen/sidef/COMPUTATIONAL_ALGEBRA_GUIDE.md

 ## Gauss

-`Gauss(a, b)` represents the Gaussian integer `a + bi`.
+`Gauss(a, b)` represents the Gaussian integer $a + bi$.
 Gaussian integers form a unique factorization domain, which makes them a computational gateway into algebraic number theory.

 ### Construction & arithmetic